Chevy Small-Block History (Early Years)

 In late 1954, Chevy introduced the "Turbo-Fire" V8, available in 1955 Chevy cars and light-duty trucks.
 A piston bore of 3.75" and relatively short stroke length of 3.00" (times 8) gave a displacement of 265 cubic-inches.
 The little V8 didn't actually get it's "small-block" nickname until Chevy's big-block arrived in 1965.

 The cylinder heads on first-year small blocks were fitted with 1.72" intake valves and 1.50" exhaust valves.
-With an 8.00:1 compression ratio and two-barrel carburetor, the Turbo-Fire produced 162-horsepower.
+With an 8.00:1 compression ratio and a two-barrel carburetor, the Turbo-Fire V8 produced 162-horsepower.

-The Chevy small-block was an immediate success.
-Soon after, a second, higher-output engine was offered.
+The 265 Chevy V8 was an immediate success.
+Soon after, a second, higher-output version was offered.
 With the addition of a four-barrel carb and some minor tweaking, power output increased to 180 horsepower.

 Zora Arkus Duntov

 When Zora Arkus Duntov was assigned to the Corvette in 1955, he was determined to upgrade it's performance and handling.
-A Duntov-designed camshaft, along with some minor tuning, increased small-block output to 195 horsepower.
+With a Duntov-designed camshaft and some minor tuning, output rose to 195 horsepower.
 That was 30 horsepower more than the standard 265ci engine.

 1956 Chevy Small-Block

 First-year small-blocks did not have an oil filter nor a provision for one.
 An external filter canister, mounted atop the thermostat housing, was optional.
 Beginning in 1956, small-blocks were machined to include a block-mounted cartridge oil filter.

 The 1956 model year started with two versions of the 265ci motor.
 There was the standard two-barrel motor (165 hp), and a Rochester four-barrel version (210 hp).
 High-lift cams were soon introduced to capitalize on the free-flowing characteristics of the motor.

 In mid-year, Chevrolet introduced the 265 "Power-Pack" engine.
 This option included dual WCFB Carter four-barrels on an aluminum intake manifold and a mechanical lifter camshaft.
 With a compression ratio of 9.25:1, the little 265 was now pushing 225 horsepower.